Best tablets 2014: The best tablets available to buy today

 FULL REVIEW: Samsung Galaxy Note 10.1 2014 Edition

 We already really like what Samsung has done with the Galaxy TabPro and Note models, and the Tab S takes steps things up a notch in many areas.
-It's slimmer, brings that AMOLED display and a small increase in display size with the 10.5-inch model.
+It's slimmer, brings that AMOLED display and, for the 10.5-inch model, a small increase in display size.

 The Tab S also brings with it more consumer appeal than the Pro.
 It's slimmer and we prefer the texture of the back, as it helps reduce that budget plastic feel.
 There's also a lot of clever software enhancement, which really adds benefit and lifts the Tab S beyond just a stock Android tablet - it's more closely aligned with what you would get from something like the Sony Xperia Z2 Tablet, minus the giant bezel.

-That all adds up to make the Samsung Galaxy Tab S among the hottest Android tablets around.
-The real challenge will probably be choosing between the 10.5 or 8.4-inch versions, deciding whether you want the Note's stylus or not, because with closely aligned specs and price points the glut of Samsung tablets doesn't make it an easy purchase decision.
+That all adds up to make the Samsung Galaxy Tab S among the hottest Android tablets around, assuming you don't want the stylus control of the Note or NotePro models.
+The real challenge will probably be choosing between the 10.5 or 8.4-inch versions, which we've positioned in equal standings here.
+The glut of Samsung tablets doesn't make it an easy purchase decision.

 FULL REVIEW: Samsung Galaxy S 10.5 review